 We feel confident that group therapy is one of the most effective and beneficial treatments to address the common issues faced by our students, but we understand that for some, the idea of joining a therapy group can be daunting.
 Although some students are initially intimidated and hesitant about participating in group therapy, group members consistently describe group therapy as a very helpful and positive experience.

 Before beginning therapy sessions, you'll need to schedule a brief phone assessment.
 During your phone assessment, the therapist will ask you questions and help you decide on next steps.
-This could include scheduling a longer in-person assessment, referral to a campus or community resource, meeting with one of our therapy group leaders, or a combination of these.
+This could include scheduling an in-person assessment and group orientation with one of our therapy group leaders.

 Processing through experiences and concerns as a group can be intimidating or overwhelming.
 However, it can also be very rewarding through the understanding of other perspectives and the support of others.
 There are simple things you can do to make the most of your group sessions.